default mode is rt (read text)

 read, readline and readlines

-The read() method gives you entire remaining contents of the file as a single string.
-The readline() method gives next line of text and readlines() gives all the remaining lines as a list of strings.
+The read() method gives you the entire remaining contents of the file as a single string.
+The readline() method gives the next line of text and readlines() gives all the remaining lines as a list of strings.

 >>> open('ip.txt').read()